sen2vm/sen2vm-core/documentation/Usage/HOWTO.md

 # HOWTO

 >[!CAUTION]
-> Sen2VM core depends on java 8 and gdal=3.6.2 with java bindings.
+> Sen2VM core depends on java 8 and gdal version 3.6.2 with java bindings.

 Sections:

 * **Notebooks** are available to users to configure and run Sen2VM in a already installed enviroment §[Notebooks](#1-how-to-run-using-notebooks)
-* These Notebooks are using a **Docker** ("Sen2VM Docker") with full environment and Sen2VM installed inside it §[Sen2VM Docker](#2-how-to-run-within-a-docker)
+* These Notebooks are using a **Docker** ("Sen2VM Docker") with full environment and Sen2VM installed §[Sen2VM Docker](#2-how-to-run-within-a-docker)
 * One that would like to calling Sen2VM in Java could do it (but would be recommended to use the sen2vm-build-end) §[Launching using Java](#3-how-to-run-using-java-command)
 * How to install sen2vm-build-env docker is also available in section [Build env](#5-how-to-install-build-environment)

 >[!TIP]
-> Base on your level of knowledge, we recommand you using either §[Notebooks](#1-how-to-run-using-notebooks) or [Sen2VM Docker](#2-how-to-run-within-a-docker).
+> Depending on your level of expertise, we recommend using either §[Notebooks](#1-how-to-run-using-notebooks) or [Sen2VM Docker](#2-how-to-run-within-a-docker).
 Please note that notebooks are also helping in using output grids.

-Thoses levels of usage are linked and can be summaries as below:
+Thoses levels of usage are linked and can be summaried as below:
 ![Environment structure]( ../../assets/images/README_Environment_Structure.png)

 Also available: §[How to compile](#4-how-to-compile-sen2vm-core-from-sources)